 I have been trying to find ways to be more frugal.
-I have also been trying to get at tighter hold on our budget to help pay off some debt.
+I have also been trying to get a tighter hold on our budget to help pay off some debt.
 In my pursuit of becoming more fiscally responsible, I have been studying the blogs of others who are saving money on their grocery budget.
 After all, groceries are one of the areas where I feel that I can try to save the most money.
 I thought I was doing well with allowing only one dollar per person per meal, but I found someone who made me feel like a complete spend thrift.
 Amanda, at The Fundamental Home, feeds her family of five for $100.00/month.
-This is one-fourth of my monthly budge for a family of the same size.
+This is one-fourth of my monthly budget for a family of the same size.
 I decided that I needed to see what she was doing and learn if I would be able to apply it in my home.

 Personally, I suspect that Amanda is some sort of Superwoman, but I plan to see if I can replicate her results.
 This post is the first in a series where I attempt to feed my family of five for $25 per week.
 I don’t know how long I will be able to keep up with this restrictive budget.
-I’m not certain that I can get through one week with for only $25, but I intend to do my best to make it work.
+I’m not certain that I can get through one week with only $25 for groceries, but I intend to do my best to make it work.
 If I succeed, I can redirect that other $300 per month to pay off some unexpected expenses, and that would be nice.
 Paying off debt is a high priority around here.Because adventures are best when shared, I have asked my friend Angie, from Kitchen Southern Hospitality, to join me in this budget challenge, so check out her post about the $25 grocery budget.

 According to Amanda, the first thing I need to do is see what I already have on hand in my pantry to use for preparing my meals.
 I’m off to do that, then I will ask my family what they would like to have for dinner for the coming week.
 After I have accomplished that, I will be back to let you know about our meal plan and the results from my first shopping trip.